Comfort Of Fences

 You get all the background information that you need to understand the relationship between Ruth and Georgia and why they are the way they act towards one another today.
 I love knowing that Georgia was always hard on the love towards Ruth.
 She was not sappy and did not play pity party towards her situations that she found herself in.
 She was a strong force to be reckoned with and maybe this was just what Ruth needed to deal with something as serious as cancer in her life.
 I also really enjoyed Denise, Ruth’s special needs daughter.
 The book took turns in telling the story from each of their point of views and more times than not she had me laughing out loud.
 You will end up falling in love with these three women just as much as I did if you give the book a chance to get started.
 I was not sure I was going to like it a the beginning but am glad that I stuck it out.
 The author did a great job in making a life situation such as cancer into something that was more than just sap.

-Disclosure: I was given a copy of this novel in exchange for my review.
-All thoughts and opinions are my own.
+Disclosure: I received this book as part of Virtual Author Book Tours in exchange for my review.
+All thoughts are my own and honest.